dgeorges/modeljs/README.md

 Browser Support
 ---------------
 modeljs works on all browsers that support ECMAScript 5th Edition (December 2009, http://www.ecma-international.org/publications/files/ECMA-ST/ECMA-262.pdf).
 It has been manually tested on IE9, Firefox 14+, Safari 5.1.4 and Chrome 21+.
 To see if it work on a specify browser version of your choice, run the unit tests(test/ModelTest.html).
 To support older non ECMA5 browsers using a shim library like [es5-shim](https://github.com/kriskowal/es5-shim).
-Modeljs has been manually tested to work on IE8 with a shim library.
+Modeljs has been successfully tested on IE8 with the es5-shim library.

 Getting Started
 ------------------